Pham-Hoang-Thach/mcq-balance-engine/README.md

 2. Renumbers all questions sequentially (`Question 1`, `Question 2`, etc. or `Câu 1`, `Câu 2`, ... if in Vietnamese).
 3. Removes all `:PROPERTIES:` drawers.
 4. Optionally includes tags inline.
-5. Preserves *Exam code:* NNN heading at the top.
+5. Preserves `Exam code: 3-digit number` heading at the top.

+## Check Missing Correct Answers

+1. Open your Org-mode file.
+2. Run `M-x mcq-check-missing-correct-answers`.
+3. A buffer will open showing links to questions missing the `:Correct:` value.

 # Customization